-Many other less restricted species occur and it is one of
+Many other less restricted species occur and it is one of the

-(see picture 2).
+2).
 It is also close to Pirang shrimp farm, home to a wide range

 of waterbirds including Black-crowned crane.

 Picture 2: African pied hornbill (courtesy of Guy Broome)

 The forest and forest edge are one of the 2 best sites for butterflies

 Picture 3: Blue bostin (also called widespread forester) - courtesy

 of Guy Broome)

-The mammal fauna is very rich; however, they can be hard to
+The mammal fauna is very rich; however, they can be hard to see

-should lead to the recovery of populations of many species.
+the recovery of populations of many species.
 3 species of monkey

 are known to occur, with green, patas (picture 4) and the critically

 endangered Temminckís red colobus all present, albeit in small

 Picture 4: Patas monkeys drinking in Pirang Bonto forest (courtesy